UoB-OOP/coms10017/SETUP.md

     code ~/.bashrc

-And the append the two export lines at the very end of the file and save.
+Paste the two export commands at the very end of the file and then save.
 Close and reopen all terminal windows for the change to take effect.